Masterpiece Stories

 It is now clear how the composition acquired a fundamental role in this painting.
 That is to say, the characters and elements seemed to be directly standing on the ground.
 This contributed to the surprise effect.
 A person walking around could first see the wall with the child, and only thereafter the one with the dumpster.

 Banksy also precisely selected the colors of his works.
 Season’s Greetings was almost entirely realized in black and white, except for two central elements.
-They are the red fire on the left, and the pink tongue of the boy.
-The artist probably thought to underline on one hand the origin and on the other hand the unfortunate destination of the misunderstanding.
+They are the red fire on the left and the pink tongue of the boy.
+The artist probably intended to highlight, on the one hand, the origin and, on the other hand, the unfortunate outcome of the misunderstanding.

 Banksy, Season’s Greetings, detail.